Luis-Otter/portfolio-project/README.md

 ## References for Resources

+### Josh Comeau's updated CSS Reset
+This is a standard template that can be used at the beginning of any project.
+Its purpose is to override some of the standard styling applied to elements that usually are overriden in the course of a project anyway.

+You can find a link to this and its explanations here: [Josh Comeau's CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/)

+Perhaps the most important part is the box sizing part near the begining.

 ### CSS Pre-Compiler
 SCSS (or SASS) was used to precompile the CSS.
 The pre-compiler allows CSS code to function more like a normal language; one can make use of variables, mathmatical functions, if statements, etc.